aldercode/100-days-of-code/log.md

 Lots of playing around in VS Code trying different things with HTML and CSS.
 Some flexbox, media queries, background opacities (temperamental much?) and better use/demarcation of clear sections, etc.

 ### Day 25: 8 February
+Tweaked and added to my personal landing page.
+Added tech logos, hover tooltips over the logos and a JavaScript 'Go to Top' button.

 ### Day 26: 9 February
+Even more tweaking and adding to my personal landing page.
+Got the hang of keyframes (to fade in and out) and media queries.

 ### Day 27: 10 February
+JavaScript challenges on #freeCodeCamp - comparison and logical operators and if else statements, amongst others.

+Also read up on React.
+I'm not there yet, but you lot chat about it quite a bit so I got curious.
+Now I know, and am looking forward to it!

 ### Day 28: 11 February
+More JavaScript challenges on freeCodeCamp: Switch statements.

 ### Day 29: 12 February
+More JS basics on FCC:
+Multiple Identical Options in Switch Statements
+Repl.
+If Else Chains w Switch
+Returning Boolean Values from Functions
+Return Early Pattern for Functions
+Counting Cards
+JS Objects
+Accessing Obj Props w Dot Notation & Bracket Notation

+### Day --: 13 February
+SKIPPED

+### Day 30: 14 February
+Played around with CSS linear gradients and drop shadows.

+### Day 31: 15 February
+Lots of reading up on code-related topics: frameworks and libraries, UX Design, etc. So... research.
+Also, more trying out different things with CSS.

+...

+### Day --: 20 February
+So it would appear that I broke the rules on this first round of #100DaysOfCode with far too many days missed this past week.
+Fine, I'll go sit in the corner and think about what I did (or rather, did NOT do), and restart the challenge very soon.

+### END of Round 1.